Shahida Mini: Early life

-Shahida Mini was born in 1972 in Lahore, Pakistan.
+Shahida Mini was born in late 1966 in Lahore, Pakistan.
 She completed her studies from the University of Lahore.

 Career

-Shahida started singing at age 10.
+Shahida started singing at age 17.
 Shahida's parents encouraged her to sing and she started to sing at Radio Pakistan.
-Shahida began her career as a child artist and made her debut as an actress in Punjabi movie Jahez.
+Shahida began her career as a child artist and made her debut as an actress in the 1982 Punjabi movie Jahez.

 She appeared in movies Insaf Ka Tarazo, Achha Shookar Wala, Dushman Dada, Damto Zor and Taubaa.
 Shahida also appeared in movies Chahat, Dil Lagi, Nargis and Dehleez.
 She also appeared on television in dramas Qafas and Manjhdaar.

 Personal life

 Shahida Mini is married.
 She has one daughter named Mehreen Atta.
 Shahida's daughter is married to actor Fahad Shaikh.